diamondio/better-queue/README.md

 - `filo` - If true, tasks will be completed in a first in, last out order.
 Defaults to `false`.
 - `batchSize` - The number of tasks (at most) that can be processed at once.
 Defaults to `1`.
 - `batchDelay` - Number of milliseconds to delay before starting to popping items off the queue.
 Defaults to `0`.
+- `batchDelayTimeout` - Number of milliseconds to wait for a new task to arrive before firing off the batch.
+Defaults to `Infinity`.
 - `concurrent` - Number of workers that can be running at any given time.
 Defaults to `1`.
 - `maxTimeout` - Number of milliseconds before a task is considered timed out.
 Defaults to `Infinity`.
 - `afterProcessDelay` - Number of milliseconds to delay before processing the next batch of items.
 Defaults to `1`.